TamasPalfi/User-stories/final.md

    - Node.js uses database interface to update values associated with Member

 ### 21. Member Changes Visibility Settings
 Danny wants to hide his activity from non-followers on *Members Only*.
-To do this, Danny will select the "Settings" buttom from any *Members Only* webpage.
-From here, he will select "Visibility" where he will find a toggle button.
-He will select the button, changing his profile from "Non-Private" to "Private".privatized profile.
+To do this, Danny will select the "Settings" button from any *Members Only* webpage.
+From here, he will select "Visibility" where he will find a “Toggle” button.
+He will select the “Toggle” button, changing his profile from "Non-Private" to "Private".
 This will hide his activity from non-followers.
 - Non-functional Aspects:
    - Web Server receives change of privacy request
    - Node.js backend receives request